 Water sharing to prevent “buy and dry”

-The South Platte River begins high in the Mosquito Range west of South Park and flows through the Denver Metro area, suppling critical irrigation water on its path to Kansas.
+The South Platte River begins high in the Mosquito Range west of South Park and flows through the Denver Metro area, suppling critical irrigation water on its path to Nebraska.
 The South Platte basin is home to the state’s fastest growing cities (which together account for over half of the state’s economic activity) as well as seven of the top ten agricultural producing counties.
 The South Platte basin is also home to the most-visited state parks and the eastern half of Rocky Mountain National Park, and supports critical habitat for hundreds of thousands of waterfowl each year as it travels through the northeastern plains, a key part of the central flyway for migration.

 The most significant challenge for this basin will be how to address the increasing needs of rapidly expanding cities, while balancing the intertwined agricultural and environmental values of our state, which are supported by water use.
 Farms in this basin are facing ever increasing pressure from cities seeking out agricultural properties with water rights for conversion to municipal and industrial uses.
 This practice of “buying and drying” farms has consumed thousands of acres of farmland in the last 30 years, leaving barren and unproductive land with far reaching ramifications for soil erosion, water recharge into ecosystems, wildlife habitat, local agricultural economies and food security.
 The Colorado Water Plan estimates that for the state to meet its anticipated population growth, the South Platte Basin will lose about 1/3 of its irrigated farmland.